Why a Just and Sustainable Economy Looks Like a Doughnut

 What she learned instead is that the theory taught in textbook economics is hopelessly simplistic and largely irrelevant to her concerns—and to those of many of her fellow students.
 Rather than just shift to a more relevant major, however, she started what has become a spreading global student movement demanding reform of university economics curricula.

-Apparently on a fast track to becoming one of the world’s most influential economists, Raworth has produced a book that more than validates the reasons for the student revolt.
+On a fast track to becoming one of the world’s most influential economists, Raworth has produced a book that more than validates the reasons for the student revolt.
 She fills in yawning gaps in current textbook economic theory to make the connections for which these students—and many of the rest of us—are looking.

 Raworth takes us step by step through the basic concepts taught in standard economics texts and courses.
 It is a journey down a rabbit hole into an Alice in Wonderland fantasy world of irrationally simplistic assumptions in which the human players are all independent actors with perfectly selfish motives and perfect knowledge.
 The market mediates their spending and investment choices to meet the needs of all the players and optimize outcomes for everyone.